 Personally, from the beginning, I had always aimed Wandering Witch at a very broad audience as opposed to focusing on a certain group of viewers.

-If you’re enjoying this interview, make sure to subscribe to our newsletter and/or to our Youtube Channel.
-We’re interviewing more people in the anime industry and you don’t want to miss those interviews.
-Subscribe so you can be one of the first ones to know
+Note: If you’re enjoying this interview so far, make sure to subscribe to our newsletter and/or to our Youtube Channel.
+We’re interviewing more people in the anime industry and you don’t want to miss those interviews!
+Subscribe so you can be one of the first ones to know!

 Some fans of the series are interested to know whether Elaina will eventually become romantically involved or fall in love with someone later in the story.
 Wandering Witch includes stories in which Elaina meets characters who have their own romantic relationships, but will there ever be anyone that Elaina herself will fall in love with?